Quriosity0/Houses-in-the-battlefield/README.md

 if you want to upload your edited version of map - just put my name in description as the original author

-note: github repository updates firstly, have beta versions of map for anyone (only zip archive with bsp)
+note: Github repository updates first, has beta versions of map for anyone (only zip archive with bsp)

 installation: